 Reviewers, particularly Reviewer 3, also expressed some confusion over why we were claiming that most change must come through cohort replacement when 60 percent of items show some evidence of active updating.
 To strengthen this claim, we provide a detailed example of one item – support for legal abortion in the case of rape – and show that despite a comparatively high phi estimate, the actual number of people displaying evidence of active updating is very small (less than 1 percent) (Page 24).
 By expanding our discussion of consistency, we also show that many of the items that demonstrate evidence for active updating are so inconsistently reported as to make this updating meaningless.
+Again, addressing this concern helped us clarify our argument.

 Third, reviewers and editors asked us to explain the value our approach compared to other approaches designed to measure public opinion change.
-We have expanded our discussion of our model to better defend its merits, and we include a section, “Comparison with similar approaches” that outlines why other common approaches were insufficient for the task we outlined (Page 17).
-In this section, and in our conclusion (Page 40), we also discuss the issue of panel conditioning bias, what the pattern of results would look like if panel conditioning bias was a major concern, and why we do not feel that it drives the majority of what we observe.
+We have expanded our discussion of our model to better defend its merits, and we include a section, “Comparison with similar approaches” that outlines why other approaches would have been insufficient for the task we outlined (p.
+17).
+In this section, and in our conclusion (p.
+40), we also discuss the issue of panel conditioning bias, what the pattern of results would look like if panel conditioning bias was a major concern, and why we do not feel that it is the major driver of our findings.

-We also address the issue of using multiple items to address a single concept by drawing a distinction between the stability of beliefs (a latent concept) and stability of responses to a question (what we actually measure), and highlight cases where we use common attitude scales to distinguish the first from the second.
-In comparing scales to single item measures, we find only heightened consistency, but no increased evidence of greater persistence, a validation that our method separates.
+Finally, we also addressed the issue of using multiple items to address a single concept by drawing a distinction between the stability of beliefs (a latent concept) and stability of responses to a question (what we actually measure).
+We now highlight cases where we use common attitude scales to distinguish the first from the second (see pp. 23, 24, 38).
+In comparing scales to single item measures, we find only heightened consistency, but no increased evidence of greater persistence, a validation that our method allows us to detect.
 In other words, people change their responses to specific questions about abortion, for example, more often than they change their general views on abortion as measured by a scale, but these changes are non-persisting.

 Additional Requested Revisions: